mskiny/Muffins-Treasure-Hunt/ReadMe.md

 #### 3. **Set Up a Virtual Environment**

-It's a good practice to use a virtual environment to manage dependencies.
+It's best to use a virtual environment to manage dependencies without affecting your global Python setup.

 - **Windows:**